sksundaram-learning/aristotle-metadata-registry/README.rst

 For a complete example of how to successfully include Aristotle, see the `aristotle_mdr/tests/settings.py` settings file.

 **A live Aristotle-MDR instance is available for review on PythonAnywhere at:** ``http://aristotle.pythonanywhere.com/``.
-Be aware, this is an active development instance and may go down occasionally.
+Be aware, this is an active development instance and may sporadically be unavailble.

 .. |build-status| image:: https://travis-ci.org/LegoStormtroopr/aristotle-metadata-registry.svg?branch=master
     :alt: build status